c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 __This is probably my most valuable tip!__

 The exam environment uses __Bash__ as the default shell.
 Behind the scenes, Bash relies on the __GNU Readline__ library, which provides command-line editing, key bindings, and history navigation.
-For example, the interactive reverse search that appears when you press __Ctrl + R__ is implemented by GNU Readline.
+For example, the interactive reverse search that appears when you press __CTRL + R__ is implemented by GNU Readline.

 One of Readline's most useful features is history search by prefix.
 The [history-search-backward](https://tiswww.case.edu/php/chet/readline/readline.html#index-history_002dsearch_002dbackward-_0028_0029) and [history-search-forward](https://tiswww.case.edu/php/chet/readline/readline.html#index-history_002dsearch_002dforward-_0028_0029) functions search your command history using the text that already exists before the cursor, instead of simply moving to the previous or next command.